ttntm/ttntm/src/blog/2020/18-serverless-recipes-app.md

 Considering that this was my first "real" application (not counting tutorial ToDo apps...) built with this tech stack, I'd like to mention that it was an overall pleasant and reassuring (learning) experience.
 Yes, there were a few times that exhaustion, frustration and tunnel vision occurred, but I guess that's just normal.
 None of these "little things" made me regret my choices and all of them were eventually resolved by reading the docs (again) or simply having some rest and having another go at it the next day.

-The cloud services I used for this project (Cloudinary, FaunaDB and Netlify) all have a very generous free tier without any noticeable throttling or service restrictions.
+The cloud services I used for this project (Cloudinary, Fauna and Netlify) all have a very generous free tier without any noticeable throttling or service restrictions.
 That means, that as of writing this, I haven't had to pay a single cent to keep my application online and functional.
 However, this may change if the app's ever going to be publicly accessible (i.e. anyone being able to sign up for an account).
 Right now, there's only a handful of users, basically no SEO and (probably) hardly any traffic (there's no analytics service running and I don't plan on adding one).

 In terms of **future improvements**, I definitely see the amount of data (=recipes) as a key "risk" over time.
 If you read until here, you'll probably know that my app's currently loading *all* recipes whenever navigating to the front page.
 It's still really fast, but there's only 12 recipes at the moment.
 A growth in content over time will probably have me working on either infinite scroll or pagination, which in turn will require a "real" (database) search function (instead of the simple `filter()` I'm currently using.
 Other than that, there's probably going to be some sort of import/export of recipe data at some point and maybe also a larger refactoring effort when Vue 3.0 is officially released (announced as Q3 2020 as of writing this article).